AnanthSankaralingam/chromie/README.md

 1. Improve demo generation flow (record AI demo, provide downloadable `.mp4`).
 2. Let followup agent use `grep` search tool.
 3. explore bundler for extensions.
 Try out one and post
-4.  potentially convert tech stack to something like Vite or Next.js.
+4. potentially convert tech stack to something like Vite, Next.js, or just use current stack with esbuild.
 Use StackBlitz for building packages

 ---

 ## P2
-1. Puppeteer tests always pass and aren't clearly explained to the user — clarify test logic, explain results, and provide transparent feedback to user.

 ---

 ## P3